Illustration © Eleanor Davis

 She has said in the past that she was not feeling the need to go on MAT because she felt she was in control and could stop if she wanted.
 I will bring this up again now that she appears to be struggling with this issue.

-I am going to take your advice and make her an appointment with a counselor who deals with these issues.
-She has said she would be willing to go and talk to someone.
-I had left it up to her to schedule, but I think I will take the initiative and find someone for her to see.
+She also said she would be willing to go and talk to someone.
 I may even attend a few with her as she indicated this may be something she would be open to.

-The scariest part for me is that she is on probation for another 18 months and if she is caught doing anything drug or alcohol related she will be sentenced for some time.
+The scariest part for me is that she is on probation for another 18 months.
+If she is caught doing anything drug or alcohol related then she will be sentenced for some time.
 I would hate to see this happen where she is making good progress.
 She does have a great rapport with her PO, which is good.
 This is something I need to handle better or it is going to be a long 18 months for me.”

-We are fans of Dialectical Behavior Therapy for help with the recovery process.
+We are fans of Dialectical Behavior Therapy (DBT) for help with the recovery process.

 While DBT was originally designed for people with suicidal tendencies, it is effective for a host of conditions.
 DBT is typically taught in groups plus individual therapy.
 The creator of DBT, Marsha Linehan, provides a directory of practitioners trained by her institute.
 If you don’t find anyone in this directory, contact us for additional information about DBT if you are in Massachusetts.
 You can also follow our guide to finding treatment in Our Treatment Resources on our member site.